 Youth interested in entering the program must first fill out an application form.
 We, then, have a 3-step interview procedure in order to find the youth we would like to invite into our program.

-The first interview takes place in the comfort zone of the youth, i.e. inside their children’s homes.
+- The first interview takes place in the comfort zone of the youth, i.e. in their children’s homes.

 Studies and Jobs

 All youth in our program are obliged to either 1) study and work, or 2) just work, and their time frame with the program varies depending on which of these paths is chosen.

 If the youth wants to study at university level, we provide a maximum of 4 years of support.
 Part time job(s) are required during the study period.